klinglme/developer-documentation/docs/src/guide/ring-klingl.md

 ## Limits

-To avoid 'Klinglstreich' we limit request to a **klingl**.
-Be aware to that fact and don't spam our API or your **klingl** will be deactivated.
+To avoid 'Klinglstreich' we limit requests to a **klingl**.
+Be aware to that fact and don't spam the API or your **klingl** will be deactivated.
+// TODO discuss with max?